-- (1) This section applies to a declaration under section 42(2) if- - (a) it was in force immediately before the Transport Operations (TransLink Transit Authority) Act 2008, section 104(2) commences; and - (b) under the declaration, a service contract is required to provide a specified kind of service that, under this Act
+- (1) This section applies to a declaration under section 42(2) if- - (a) it was in force immediately before the Transport Operations (TransLink Transit Authority) Act 2008, section 104(2) commences; and - (b) under the declaration, a service contract is required to provide a specified kind of service that, under this Act as in force before the commencement, was a long distance scheduled passenger service or a scheduled passenger service. - (2) On the commencement, the declaration is taken to be a declaration under section 42(2) to provide the same kind of service as a general route service.

-(2) On the commencement, the declaration is taken to be a declaration under section 42(2) to provide the same kind of service as a general route service.
+Part 7 Ti

-Part 7 Transitional provision for Transport and Other Legislation Amendment Act 2008, part 6, division 1
+Transitional provision for Transport and Other Legislation Amendment Act 2008, part 6, division 1